Facebook addiction symptoms, causes, and effects

 Paying attention to emotions and feelings during Facebook use also aids in the recovery process.
 Many people use Facebook without realizing how it makes them feel.
 For example, some men and women use Facebook to improve their mood but aren’t aware it makes them feel worse later on.
 With an understanding of how Facebook use affects emotions, it becomes easier to take a step back and reduce time spent on the app.

-Distraction is always a practical tool in overcoming some types of addiction, including this one.
-Examples of useful distractions include yoga, meditation, hiking, cooking, sketching, reading, writing, exercising, and other healthy activities.
+Distraction is always a practical tool in overcoming some types of addiction, including Facebook addiction.
+According to a 2023 paper by Xiangyu Wu published in SHS Web of Conferences, individuals can engage in more meaningful activities as useful distractions such as yoga, meditation, hiking, cooking, sketching, reading, writing, exercising, and other healthy activities, and spending time with their families.

 What are the risk factors for Facebook addiction?